 How do we do this?
 In order to get an accurate estimate of your insurance benefits we need the following information: Your insurance member ID#, group#, and your date of birth.
 Most insurance companies have made it easy for providers to search and see a patient’s benefits through an online portal.
 This makes it a simple and quick check for our staff to give you an accurate idea of what costs would be associated with your care here.

-- HMO = less expensive monthly premiums but no control of which doctors you see
+- HMO = less expensive monthly premiums but LITTLE control of which doctors you see

 - PPO = more expensive monthly premiums but FULL control of which doctors you see